I562818/xsc-cap/README.md

 # XS Classic Programming Model To SAP Cloud Application Programming Model Migration Using SAP HANA Application Migration Assistant

-The SAP HANA Application Migration Assistant converts the source XS Classic application which is packaged as a Delivery Unit to a CAP application with SAP HANA Cloud as a database where the Source XSC Repository artifacts are converted to the corresponding target CAP artifacts.
+The SAP HANA Application Migration Assistant converts the source XS Classic application which is packaged as a Delivery Unit or a Package to a CAP application with SAP HANA Cloud as a database where the Source XSC Repository artifacts are converted to the corresponding target CAP artifacts.

 ## Introduction
 SAP HANA Interactive Education or SHINE is a demo application that is packaged as [HCO_DEMOCONTENT](https://github.com/SAP-samples/hana-shine/releases/download/v2.5.0/HCO_DEMOCONTENT-1.205.0.tgz) Delivery Unit.
 It includes the following features: